 Now, humans make mistakes and certificates can expire.
 And what do you do?
 And I’ve been in that situation where you need to use a website, but they made a mistake and their certificate expired.
 Do you trust that?
 Because, could it be somebody else that’s certificate has expired and all these different things?
 So, Google is sort of mandating this SSL, and if you have a website and you’re out there, you should be running default SSL now.
 Certainly with Let’s Encrypt.

 Paul: Now, just before we go on, there are different levels of encryption in that Let’s Encrypt is basically, it’s just encrypted.

 Paul:There is also ones that verify the identity of the company that you are connecting to.
 And that’s where you get the green bar or the green… That they have gone to an extent to say, “We’ve actually found the people or the corporation that are responsible, and they exist, and they can be tracked.
 They can be found.
 There’s someplace we can go and get them.”

 Whereas a Let’s Encrypt just says, “It’s encrypted.”
 It’s not easy to snoop that data, but now when you get that green bar, that that authorization, it’s saying that these are actually who they say they are in the certificate.
 Because you can open up the certificate.
 I encourage people to click on that green bar.
 And you can see all the identity information of who the company is.

 Jacob: In the green bar that you’re talking about, where is that located?

 Paul: In the browser there’s usually a green next to the url.
 You’ll see a green signification, a little green area where you can click on the lock and it will show you who authorized them and what the information is that they authorized.

 For an Entrepreneur

 Why do you want that?
-Uh, and there’s implications to it.
-So, you need to, you need to engage people that are going to ask that why and understand the implications of it rather than just charging ahead.
+And there’s implications to it.
+So, you need to engage people that are going to ask that why and understand the implications of it rather than just charging ahead.